smartdevicelink/sdl_core_guides/docs/Developing the HMI UI/index.md

 The HMI should merge the information in `UI.Show` requests with existing show information received for an app.

-If an HMI receives a request with text parameter`mainfield1` and a second request with text parameter `mainfield2`, the HMI should display both `mainfield1` and `mainfield2`.
+If an HMI receives a request with text parameter `mainfield1` and a second request with text parameter `mainfield2`, the HMI should display both `mainfield1` and `mainfield2`.

-If an app wants to clear information sent in a previous `UI.Show` request, SDL Core will send the HMI a request with that parameters value set to an empty string ("").
+If an app wants to clear a text field that it sent in a previous `UI.Show` request, SDL Core will send the HMI a request with that parameter's value set to an empty string ("").

 !!!